tb38r/squad-manager/README.md

 ![Screenshot from 2022-11-15 20-49-41](https://user-images.githubusercontent.com/91842674/202035727-6618289f-b6d8-44fc-9cd5-d0a84b331a7b.png)

-Click on the action for further functionality, you can delete a player, edit their details or view their profile page
+Click on the action for further functionality, you can delete a player, edit their details or view their profile

 ![Screenshot from 2022-11-15 20-50-19](https://user-images.githubusercontent.com/91842674/202035771-439bba32-907f-4b36-83c4-59996ecfccab.png)

-Create and edit notes for each player
+Create and edit notes for each player within their profile

 ![Screenshot from 2022-11-15 21-51-38](https://user-images.githubusercontent.com/91842674/202035906-0d83d554-a48c-4f5e-832d-43ebb411935e.png)